 You can get pneumonia in your daily life, such as at school or work (community-associated pneumonia) or when you are in a hospital or nursing home (healthcare-associated pneumonia).
 Treatment may differ in healthcare-associated pneumonia, because bacteria causing the infection in hospitals may be different from those causing it in the community.
 This topic focuses on community-associated pneumonia.

-Symptoms of pneumonia caused by bacteria in otherwise healthy people younger than 65 usually come on suddenly.
-They often start during or after an upper respiratory infection, such as the flu or a cold.
+Symptoms of pneumonia in otherwise healthy people often start during or after an upper respiratory infection, such as influenza (flu) or a cold.
 Symptoms may include:

 - Cough, often producing mucus, also called sputum, from the lungs.
 Mucus may be rusty or green or tinged with blood.

-- Fever, which may be less common in older adults.
+- Fever, chills and sweating, which may be less common in older adults.

 - Fast, often shallow, breathing and the feeling of being short of breath.